apc1807/apc1807/README.md

 ---

 ## 🎯 Career Objective
 To leverage my expertise in SOC environments, cloud security, and automation to protect organizations from advanced threats, while continuing to expand my skillset in offensive and defensive security.
-With an endgoal of being a CISO at some point. d
+With an endgoal of being a CISO at some point.

 ---